Phalcode/gamevault-docs/docs/server-docs/server-news.md

 ## Managing News via API

 Starting with `v16.3.0`, administrators can update server news directly via API.
 Only users with the **Admin** role can update news.
 The server must be able to write to your config volume (`VOLUMES_CONFIG`).

+## Editing News in the Client

+Starting with `v17.0.0`, the GameVault client includes a built-in **News Editor** for administrators.
+Open the News dialog (newspaper icon in the sidebar) and switch to the **Server News** tab: admins see an **Edit** button that opens a Markdown editor with a preview.
+Changes are saved back to the server's `news.md` file via the API, so you no longer need to edit the file manually.
+Only users with the **Admin** role can edit server news.